Hotai Motor

-Hotai Motor Co., Ltd. (和泰汽車 (Hétài Qìchē)) is a Taiwan-based automotive-centric conglomerate.
+Hotai Motor Co., Ltd. (和泰汽車 (Hétài Qìchē)), also known more commonly as Hotai Group, is a Taiwan-based automotive-centric conglomerate.
 It is the largest automobile company and the second largest household appliance company, as well as one of the largest financial holding companies in Taiwan.
 Traditionally, Hotai is regarded as one of the top four conglomerates and the oldest amongst the "Big Four" business groups in Taiwan.
 Hotai Motor can be traced to the founding of its predecessor Hotai Trading Co. in China and Japan in 1937 by Lieh-ho Huang.

 As of 2024, Hotai Motor Co. also has subsidiaries engaging in car rental, auto leasing, auto insurances, auto financial services and auto parts and are dominating position on all sectors related to automobiles in Taiwan.
 In addition, the conglomerate is also the largest air condition company, and one of the largest insurance companies in Taiwan.
 In 2018, Hotai Motor completed the acquisition of Zurich Insurance Taiwan for US$198 million, making the company one of the leading insurance companies in Taiwan.
 Kuozui Motors, a joint venture between Hotai (30%), Toyota (65%) and Hino (5%), manufacturers small-sized vehicles, including cars and commercial vehicles, under the brand name of Toyota and Lexus, as well as large-sized vehicles, including trucks and passenger cars, under the brand names such as Toyota and Hino, in Guanyin and Kuanyin, Taoyuan.

 As of 2024, Hotai Motor was the largest automobile manufacturer in the country, occupying 34.9% market share, ahead of its rival Yulon Motor Group.

 History

-Hotai's predecessor Watai Yoko (Hotai Trading Co.) was founded in 1937 in Kobe, Japan by Lieh-ho Huang in 1937 at the age of 27 to trade textile and sundry items.
-After the end of WWII.
-Eyeing the petroleum need in Taiwan in the postwar reconstruction period, Hotai quickly obtained the distribution contract from Exxon Mobil Corporation to ship petroleum from Shanghai and sell it in Taiwan.
-Also, eyeing the cane sugar need of the China market, Hotai shipped sugar from Taiwan to China and sold it in China.
-After shipping sugar to China, Hotai shipped petroleum from Shanghai to Taiwan with the same vessel to maximize operating efficiency.
-Later on, this practice built a good financial foundation for the future of Hotai.
+Hotai's predecessor Watai Yoko (Hotai Trading Co.) was founded in 1937 in Kobe, Japan by 27-year-old Lieh-ho Huang to trade in textiles and sundry items.
+After the end of World War II, Hotai obtained the distribution contract from Exxon Mobil Corporation to ship petroleum from Shanghai to Taiwan.
+Hotai also shipped sugar from Taiwan to mainland China using the same vessel to maximize operating efficiency.

-A few years later, eyeing at the development potential of the transportation industry in Taiwan, Huang went to Japan again to discuss business with local industries and formally registered the company in Taiwan in September 1947, creating the modern entity known today.
+A few years later, Huang returned to Japan to discuss business with local industries and formally registered the company in Taiwan in September 1947, creating the modern entity.
 In 1949, Hotai signed the Taiwan sole agent agreement with Yokohama Tire and Toyota Motors (the first overseas distributor of Toyota Motors).
-Further in 1952, Hotai became the first overseas distributor of Hino Motors, Ltd.
+In 1952, Hotai became the first overseas distributor of Hino Motors, Ltd.